hummingbot/hummingbot/documentation/docs/strategies/celo-arb/quickstart.md

 We assume that you already have an [AWS](https://aws.amazon.com/) account.

 Follow the instructions at [Installation - Cloud Server Guide - AWS](/installation/cloud/#amazon-web-services) to launch an AWS instance.

-!!! note "Storage Requirements"
+However, please make the following modifications to run `celo-arb`.

+### Instance type

+While the free tier may be sufficient to run `celo-arb`, we recommend a `t2.small` as the minimum instance type.

+### Storage
-    By default, a `t2.micro` instance has 8 GB of storage.
+By default, AWS instances come with 8 GB of storage.
 We recommend that you increase storage to at least 16 GB to install the Docker version along with the Celo node.

 ## 2. Install Docker